 Owners or administrators of businesses, institutions or entities located within our district boundaries may obtain a borrower’s library card upon providing appropriate documentation and a valid photo ID.
 The business owner or institution is responsible for payment of any fines or lost or damaged items.
 The business library card may also be associated with the owner’s personal library card and can be blocked if their personal card is not in good standing.
 For more information, see our Circulation Policy.

 The principal or library/media center director of any public, private or preschool that resides within our district boundaries can apply for a school account and extend account access to teachers upon providing a teacher listing to our Outreach Services team.
-Educator library cards are valid for one year, September 1–August 31.
+Educator library cards are valid for one year, September 1–July 31.
 Educators may check out items for educational purposes and classroom use only.
 Loan periods for educators are extended to four weeks with no fines.
 For more information, contact Marianne Thompson, Outreach Services Manager, at 630.685.4231 or firstname.lastname@example.org.

 Individuals who own property within our district boundaries that is not their primary residence may receive a borrower’s library card annually upon providing their property tax bill and a valid photo ID.
 Property owner who has already been issued a resident library card will not be issued a borrower’s card.
 For more information, see our Circulation Policy.